ognen/unienv/README.md

     $ git clone http://example.com/project.git
     $ unienv

 To get this environment ready.
-This will:
+This will, for example:

 * if there's a `.ruby-version` file:
   * setup `rbenv` if not already present